richardsbrian/file_organiser/README.md

 # File Renaming Tool

-The File Renaming Tool is a simple application built using the Python `tkinter` library.
-This tool allows you to efficiently rename files in a selected folder with sequential numbering.
+The File Renaming Tool is a user-friendly application that helps you quickly rename all the files in a selected folder.
+You can choose a custom base name, and the tool will rename the files sequentially.
+For example, if you select "training_data" as the base name, your files will be renamed to "training_data_1," "training_data_2," and so on.
+This is especially useful for organizing datasets, creating consistent naming conventions for projects, or simply keeping your files in order for easier access and management.

 ## Features